dkowsikpai/Summarization-of-Judgement-Dataset/README.md

 - Download the dataset as mentioned in Dataset section

 ### Dataset
-- Download the dataset from the repository [Google Drive](https://drive.google.com/drive/u/1/folders/1q9Hd3ChNzamrHpWP_MlT-LYi6EYDjDKc)
+- Download the dataset from the repository [Link](https://github.com/Law-AI/summarization)
 - Paste it inside the directory `data` after creating the directory
 - Extract the folders